Economics (MSc) 2017 entry

 English language proficiency.
 See English language tests and qualifications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

 - either a detailed personal statement including a list of current modules being undertaken (1,000 words) or a sample of academic written work (2,000 words)

 - academic transcripts and degree certificates

 For further guidance on application requirements, please see postgraduate taught programmes page.

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Economics MSc page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Economics MSc page.
 Information about all programmes from previous years of entry can be found in our archive.

 - In the 2014 UK Research Excellence Framework exercise, the School was ranked joint tenth in the UK and second in Scotland on the basis of the quality of its research publications, with over 80% of the research publications being classified as internationally excellent or world-leading.